matuzo/matuzoat/src/blog/reading-recommendations-animation-on-the-web-and-vestibular-disorders.md

 Eric highlights the importance of a thoughtful use of animation on the web and he raises awareness for the [prefers-reduced-motion media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
 Shell explains the relation between animation and neurodivergence.

 Read [Revisiting prefers-reduced-motion](https://css-tricks.com/revisiting-prefers-reduced-motion-the-reduced-motion-media-query/) on CSS-Tricks.
-﻿

 ## Accessibility for Vestibular Disorders: How My Temporary Disability Changed My Perspective

-﻿Facundo shares how his temporary disability c﻿hanged his perspective on animation and web accessibility.
+Facundo shares how his temporary disability c﻿hanged his perspective on animation and web accessibility.

 Read [Accessibility for Vestibular Disorders](https://alistapart.com/article/accessibility-for-vestibular/) on A List Apart.